Dear Reflections visitors – Leon Malinofsky is 71 and slowing

 deliverance.

-To the One of Fictive Music, by Wallace Stevens
+the One of Fictive Music, by Wallace Stevens

 A